alexdwagner/jekyll-now/_posts/2016-10-13-Day-Four-at-SFPC.md

 Tired today.

-Commute is long.
+Long commute is long.
 Stayed up too late.
 Glad to be moving to Bed Stuy this weekend - it will be a better train and a shorter walk to the train station.

 I enjoyed Ingrid's session with us today.
 She espouses that the internet *is* a physical thing.
 Even code exists on a material basis.